 Below are examples of accidents that can cause personal injuries:

-According to Studies in Health Technology and Informatics, some studies have found that medical errors may account for as many as 250,000 deaths or more in the United States every year.
+According to a study from Johns Hopkins Medicine, medical errors may account for as many as 250,000 deaths or more in the United States every year.
 Examples of how medical malpractice can cause fatalities and personal injuries include:

 - Birth injuries

 - A lack of access to medical equipment